iljapavlovs/cdc-demo/pact-demo/provider/README.md

 ### On Provider side
+1. Run Test
+  * Pact will automatically download the pact (contract in json format)
-1. Run Test and it will send results to Pact Broker
+  * When test is executed, Pact will send results to Pact Broker